 A clinician diagnoses female pattern hair loss by taking a medical history and examining the scalp.
 She or he will observe the pattern of hair loss, check for signs of inflammation or infection, and possibly order blood tests to investigate other possible causes of hair loss, including hyperthyroidism, hypothyroidism, and iron deficiency.
 Unless there are signs of excess androgen activity (such as menstrual irregularities, acne, and unwanted hair growth), a hormonal evaluation is usually unnecessary.

-Medications are the most common treatment for female pattern hair loss.
+Medications are the most common treatment for hair loss in women.
 They include the following:

 Clearly, minoxidil is not a miracle drug.
 While it can produce some new growth of fine hair in some — not all — women, it can't restore the full density of the lost hair.
-It's not a quick fix, either.
-You won't see results until you use the drug for two months.
+It's not a quick fix, either for hair loss in women .
+You won't see results until you use the drug for at least two months.
 The effect often peaks at around four months, but it could take longer, so plan on a trial of six to 12 months.
 If minoxidil works for you, you'll need to keep using it to maintain those results.
 If you stop, you'll start to lose hair again.

 How to use minoxidil: Be sure that your hair and scalp are dry.
 Using the dropper or spray pump that's provided with the over-the-counter solution, apply it twice daily to every area where your hair is thinning.
 Gently massage it into the scalp with your fingers so it can reach the hair follicles.
 Then air-dry your hair, wash your hands thoroughly, and wash off any solution that has dripped onto your forehead or face.
 Don't shampoo for at least four hours afterwards.

 Anti-androgens.
-Androgen receptor–blocking drugs such as spironolactone (Aldactone) and finasteride (Propecia) are not approved for the treatment of female pattern hair loss, and there is little reliable evidence that they are effective.
-However, some case studies suggest that women who don't respond to minoxidil may benefit from the addition of spironolactone.
-In the relatively uncommon cases where there is an excess of androgen, a clinician may prescribe 100 to 200 milligrams of an androgen receptor–blocking drug daily, together with an oral contraceptive for women of reproductive age.
+Androgens include testosterone and other "male" hormones, which can accelerate hair loss in women.
+Some women who don't respond to minoxidil may benefit from the addition of the anti-androgen drug spironolactone (Aldactone) for treatment of androgenic alopecia.
+This is especially true for women with polycystic ovary syndrome (PCOS) because they tend to make excess androgens.
+Doctors will usually prescribe spironolactone together with an oral contraceptive for women of reproductive age.
 (A woman taking one of these drugs should not become pregnant because they can cause genital abnormalities in a male fetus.)
 Possible side effects include weight gain, loss of libido, depression, and fatigue.

-Hair transplantation, a procedure used in the United States since the 1950s, involves removing a strip of scalp from the back of the head and using it to fill in a bald patch.
+Hair transplantation, a procedure used in the United States since the 1950s to treat androgenic alopecia, involves removing a strip of scalp from the back of the head and using it to fill in a bald patch.
 Today, 90% of hair-transplant surgeons use a technique called follicular unit transplantation, which was introduced in the mid-1990s.